 We normally think of our portfolio as one big pile consisting of Stocks, Bonds, and Cash.
 Now consider the following rotten deal happening to us.
 We start our early retirement withdrawal strategy using the classic 4% of portfolio withdrawal rate.
 We also include yearly inflation adjustments.
 Then only a year or two into retirement the market takes a dive like it did in 2007 through 2008 and drops over 40%.

 For this scenario example we will use a 40% percent drop against a $1million portfolio.
 In this nightmare we were safely pulling $40K one year but the next year our portfolio has dropped to $600K.
 A $40K withdrawal now puts our withdrawal rate closer to 6.6% of our portfolio total.
 If our portfolio wasn’t structured with enough cash we will have to sell assets at the worst possible time.
 A time when they are in the mud.
-To compound matters we may panic and pull completely out of the market and missing any recovery.
+To compound matters we may panic and pull completely out of the market and miss any recovery.

 The bucket strategy for retirement’s purpose is to structure the portfolio in a way to fund our retirement even through down-market conditions.
 Without having to sell assets at low values.
 It also gives a retiree the confidence that a market correction or crash won’t devastate their early retirement plans.
 This is accomplished by holding 3 to 10 years of living expenses in cash or near cash within our portfolio.